agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- Return the formatted string of the argument using the internal pretty printer. formatErrorParts : List ErrorPart → TC String

-    -- Only allow reduction of specific definitions while executing the TC computation onlyReduceDefs : ∀ {a} {A : Set a} → List Name → TC A → TC A

-    -- Don't allow reduction of specific definitions while executing the TC computation dontReduceDefs : ∀ {a} {A : Set a} → List Name → TC A → TC A

-    -- Makes the following primitives to reconstruct hidden parameters:
-    -- getDefinition, normalise, reduce, inferType, checkType and getContext withReconstructed : ∀ {a} {A : Set a} → TC A → TC A

     -- Fail if the given computation gives rise to new, unsolved -- "blocking" constraints.